SANCTION GUIDELINES

 -

-Limited impact on the administration of justice
+Limited impact on the school’s routines or investigation

 Step 2 – Starting point and category range